aaronalonsotorrens/stock-data-project/README.md

 ---

-## No Separate Frontend

-I deliberately did not build a React or HTML frontend.

-The task allowed a simple API endpoint as the display layer, so I used FastAPI's Swagger page instead.

-This let me spend more time on the data ingestion, storage and Docker parts of the task rather than building UI that was not really required.

----

-## No CI/CD Yet

-CI/CD was listed as a bonus part of the task.

-I have not added it to the current version because I wanted to prioritise getting the core pipeline and Docker deployment working first.

-If I had more time, GitHub Actions would be one of the next things I would add.

----

 # Problems I Hit and How I Solved Them

 One thing I found useful while building the project was seeing where my original assumptions stopped working once I actually started running the code.